-REFERENCE OBSERVATIONS RECOMMENDATIONS ACTIONS TAKEN Development (GAD) programs, activities and projects (PAPs) as required under Section 6.1 of Philippine Commission on Women-National Economic and Development Authority-Department of Budget and Management (PCW-NEDA-DBM) Joint Circular 2012-01. agency major programs to the GAD Budget as required under Section 6.1 of PCW-NEDA-DBM Joint Circular 2012-01. it was not endorsed by the PCW.
+REFERENCE OBSERVATIONS RECOMMENDATIONS ACTIONS TAKEN Development (GAD) programs, activities and projects (PAPs) as required under Section 6.1 of Philippine Commission on Women-National Economic and Development Authority- Department of Budget and Management (PCW- NEDA-DBM) Joint Circular 2012-01. it was not endorsed by the PCW.
 CY 2020 AAR Observation No. 12, page 93 12 The GPB for CY 2020 NDC was not submitted to the COA Audit Team within the prescribed period as required under Item V of COA Circular No. 2014- 001 dated March 18, 2014.
-Require the GAD-TWG to strictly adhere to Item V of COA Circular No. 2014-001 on the timely submission of the said report to COA Audit Team.
-For 2021 Audit, the GPB and GAD Accomplishment Report were still not submitted within the given deadline.
+Require the GAD-TWG to strictly adhere to Item V of COA Circular No. 2014- 001 on the timely submission of the said report to COA Audit Team.
+Not Implemented For 2021 Audit, the GPB and GAD Accomplishment Report were still not submitted within the given deadline.
 Reiterated in Observation No. 18 of this Report.
-CY 2020 AAR Observation No. 13, page 93 13 The amount appropriated for GAD PAPs in CY 2020 was not fully utilized despite the fact that the budget of P1.803 million was very minimal, leaving an unused balance of P320,222 at yearend, resulting in non-implementation of GAD-related PAPs and attributed programs which may have affected the agency's efficiency Maximize the utilization of the GAD funds and create an effective monitoring tool to ensure proper implementation of identified GAD PAPs in order to attain the objective for which funds were provided.
-Partially Implemented Continuous attribution of NDC projects to GAD PAPs.
+CY 2020 AAR Observation No. 13, page 93 13 The amount appropriated for GAD PAPs in CY 2020 was not fully utilized despite the fact that the budget of P1.803 million was very minimal, leaving an unused balance of P320,222 at year- end, resulting in non- implementation of GAD-related PAPs and attributed programs which may have affected the agency's efficiency the GAD funds and create an effective monitoring tool to ensure proper implementation of Partially Implemented Continuous attribution of NDC projects to GAD PAPs.
 Reiterated in Observation No. 19 of this Report.

 REFERENCE OBSERVATIONS RECOMMENDATIONS ACTIONS TAKEN in addressing gender related issues.
-CY 2019 AAR Observation No. 3, page 61 car and housing loans granted to former NDC officials and employees aggregating to P0.822 million and P5.969 million, respectively, or a total of P6.791 a.
+CY 2019 AAR Observation No. 3, page 61 14 The balances of the car and housing loans granted to former NDC officials and employees aggregating to P0.822 million and P5.969 million, respectively, or a total of P6.791 million as of December 31, 2019, remained outstanding/dormant for more than two to 21 years a.
 Require the Legal Department to immediately file complaints against defaulting former NDC officials and employees to recover the loaned amount; b.
 Strictly enforce sanctions provided in the housing loan agreements thru the Legal Department; and c.
 Revisit the policies on car and housing loans.
 Stricter control measures have to be adopted in case officers and employees resign or separate from the Corporation.
 Partially Implemented Cases were filed against three delinquent borrowers and the Regional Trial Court granted foreclosure for the same.
 Partially Implemented Case against one delinquent borrower is ready for filing for foreclosure.
 Not Implemented Policies on car and housing loans were not revisited to improve control measures in case officers and employees resign or separate from the Corporation.
-CY 2019 AAR Observation No. 7, page 73 15 The Corporation incurred P3.467 million for the continuous hiring of consultants for tax related and confidential policy determining matters in CYs 2018 and 2019.
-Hire consultants only for jobs requiring technical expertise which cannot be performed by regular employees and consider training qualified regular employees and/or hire new personnel to handle tax related and policy determining matters of the Corporation.
-Not Implemented The consultants for tax related and confidential policy determining matters has still existing contract with NDC.
+CY 2019 AAR Observation No. 7, page 73 15 The Corporation incurred P3.467 million for the continuous hiring of consultants for tax related and confidential policy determining matters in CYs 2018 and 2019. jobs requiring technical expertise which cannot be performed by regular Not Implemented The consultants for tax related and confidential policy determining matters has still existing contract with NDC.
 Reiterated in Observation No. 8 of this Report.